KineticCafe/app_identity/spec/README.md

 The major version of the specification will always be the highest algorithms version defined.
 Minor versions may adjust the text of the specification.

-As the current specification defines four algorithm versions, the current specification is `4.0`.
+The current specification is `4.1`, as four algorithm versions have been defined.

 ## Application